nosinovacao/sonarscanner/README.md

 ## Description

 This GitHub Action installs the SonarQube scanner along with Java in a platform-agnostic way.
 It's designed to help seamlessly integrate SonarQube's static code analysis tools into your CI/CD pipeline.

+## Why?

+Well, the default sonarqube action ([sonarsource/sonarqube-scan-action](https://github.com/SonarSource/sonarqube-scan-action)) uses [a Dockerfile image](https://github.com/SonarSource/sonarqube-scan-action/blob/master/action.yml#L8-L9).
+That is not bad in itself, but:

+- It's not completely platform agnostic, as it requires a container runtime in the github runner.
+We are avoiding that in our windows runners.
+- It builds every time you run the action, which we consider particularly wasteful.
+Also, you'll more often than not will hit the [Docker Hub rate limit](https://docs.docker.com/docker-hub/download-rate-limit/) and your builds will fail.

+Is it perfect?
+Not really.
+Now you will have to issue the sonar-scanner command yourself, which is a bit of a hassle.

 ## Author